History of Kooser State Park

-From 1934 until 1940, the CCC boys built a wooden and earthen dam creating a four-acre lake, beach, and bathhouse, a road around the lake, nine log cabins, trails, picnic areas, shelters, pavilions, park office, tree nursery and arboretum, as well as made improvements to Kooser and Van Dyke springs.
+From 1934 to 1940, the CCC boys built a wooden and earthen dam creating a four-acre lake, beach, and bathhouse, a road around the lake, nine log cabins, trails, picnic areas, shelters, pavilions, park office, tree nursery and arboretum, as well as made improvements to Kooser and Van Dyke springs.

 A tornado in 1945 caused severe damage to the CCC facilities.
-From 1952 until 1954, the remaining CCC buildings were leased to a church group for use as a camp known as Camp Kincora.
+From 1952 to 1954, the remaining CCC buildings were leased to a church group for use as a camp known as Camp Kincora.